easy1staking-com/cardano-recurring-payment/README.md

 ## Known issues:

-* Double Satisfaction (working already on solving it with either withdraw 0 or output index)
+* Double Satisfaction (this should be now fixed using input to output mapping)

 ## Current Features

 * Send any combination of ada or native assets
-* Payment frequency: hours, days, epoch, weeks, yearly.
-Month not available because no calendar feature is available in plutus
+* Payment frequency: hours between payments
-* Funds to be used for automated payments, are still staked
+* Funds locked in the contract can be sent to a franked address allowing staking
-* User can withdraw their funds at any given time
+* User can withdraw their funds at any time
 * User can specify exact time window to perform payment
 * User specify max fee they want to pay per tx.
 This is necessary to prevent protocol to update fee to a value too high for customers
 * Along with the time of the first payment, user can specify an end date.
 Combination of frequency and end date will allow to